heiswayi/heiswayi.nrird.com/_posts/2018/2018-05-29-creating-msi-bootstrapper-using-wix-bootstrapper-burn.md

 In this post, I would like to share how I created a bootstrapper i.e. **setup.exe** using WiX bootstrapper called [**Burn**](http://robmensching.com/blog/posts/2009/7/14/lets-talk-about-burn/) to chain the installations that are packaged as `*.msi`.
 One of the reasons you need a bootstrapper is because there is only one instance of `.msi` can be run at a time.
 Using a bootstrapper, you can install the required prerequisites for your application deployment such as a particular version of .NET Framework.

-{% include figure.html src="https://i.imgur.com/G6mL3rE.png" caption="Example screenshot of my bootstrapper UI" %}
+{% include figure.html src="https://i.imgur.com/G6mL3rE.png" caption="Bootstrapper dialog UI" %}

 ### Example of project files structure for creating the bootstrapper